Azure/AzOps/docs/wiki/ResourceDeletion.md

 ## Deletion of Custom Template
 Deletion of custom templates is a opt-in feature that you need to enable [see](#enable-deletion-of-custom-template).

-AzOps attempts deletion of custom templates according to these steps.
+How does AzOps attempt deletion of custom template?

 1. Validate template.
 2. Resolve template parameter file, depending on module settings and possible multiple parameter file scenario.
 3. Sort templates for deletion (attempt locks before other resources).